Z323323/Galois-fields-1/README.md

 $\displaystyle \frac{X^{2} + X}{X^{2} + X + 1} = 1 - \frac{1}{X^{2} + X + 1}$

 Polynomial remainder is not the most intuitive thing as you can see.

+[ Now the document makes some other clarifications about fields being defined on prime integers before proceeding to hot topics regarding fields defined on finite polynomials. ]

 ### 7.7 $F_{q}^{\star}$ is cyclic